creachadair/enumgen/README.md

 - The `Enum` method returns the name of the generated type.

-- The `Index` method returns the ordinal index of the enumerator (in the order of declaration within the values list, 0 denotes the zero enumerator).
+- The `Index` method returns an integer index of the enumerator.
+By default, the index is the 1-based ordinal position of the enumerator within the values list.
+However, an enumerator may override the `index` field to set a specific integer value.
+Enumerators without an explicit `index` are given an index one greater than the index of their predecessor.

+  If an explicit zero enumerator is defined, its index cannot be replaced.

 - The `Valid` method reports whether an enumerator is valid (non-zero).